Liam-Weitzel/SIMD-Exploration/README.md

 ## Abstract

 As processor designs are trending towards parallelism and multi-core architectures due to the stagnation of clock frequencies, SIMD has gained prominence for optimizing high throughput compute workloads.
 This paper provides a comparative analysis benchmarking the efficacy of various SIMD programming paradigms on vector manipulation tasks.
 The programming paradigms compared are auto-vectorization, OpenMP directives, SIMD intrinsics, inline assembly, and high-level libraries abstracting intrinsics.
 The specific high-level libraries compared are: Xsimd, Highway, EVE, and std::experimental::simd.
 Google's benchmark library is used to measure the execution time of each programming paradigm.
 The findings indicate that implementing a solution to a problem using a programming paradigm that uses vectorized logic as opposed to scalar logic generally significantly increases performance.
 Furthermore, we have found that implementing a solution using high-level SIMD libraries is often advantageous when compared to using inline assembly or intrinsics as the margin of error is significantly lower.
-Lastly, the findings suggest that utilizing high-level SIMD libraries to implement solutions to '`simple`' problems results in a decrease in performance when compared to the same solution implemented using scalar logic and compiled using auto-vectorization or OpenMP directives.
+Lastly, the findings suggest that utilizing high-level SIMD libraries to implement solutions to '`simple`' problems results in a decrease in performance when compared to the same solution implemented using scalar logic and compiled using auto-vectorization.

 ## Introduction